rydmike/rydmike.github.io/blog_flutter_linting.md

 Personally I like to start by enabling all lint rules in one file, and then including it in my `analysis_options.yaml` file.
 I simply call this file `all_lint_rules.yaml`.
-You can grab the latest official and always up to date version of all lint rules [here](https://dart-lang.github.io/linter/lints/options/options.html).
+You can grab the latest official and always up-to-date version of all lint rules [here](https://dart-lang.github.io/linter/lints/options/options.html).

 Both the `analysis_options.yaml` and the `all_lint_rules.yaml` can be placed in the root of your